criscit/finance-analytics-pipeline/docs/docs/data-model.md

 ### Indexing
 - Primary keys on all tables
-- Timestamp columns for time-based queries
+- timestamp columns for time-based queries
 - User ID columns for user-based analytics

 ### Partitioning